-For more information, contact our Church Relations department.
+For more information, contact our Church Engagement department.

 Christ in the Passover shows the link between the ancient Festival of Redemption and Christ as the Lamb of God—your church members will never forget it!
 This sermonic demonstration is visual, so the congregation will actually see a table set with traditional Passover items.
 The missionary uses Scripture as well as the visual items to walk through a Jewish Passover Seder, weaving the story of the Exodus together with the life, death and resurrection of Christ.
 The words He spoke in the upper room come alive as each Hebraic item is carefully explained.
 Many churches finish this powerful presentation by celebrating communion, and most who have tell us that Christ in the Passover has deepened their church’s communion experience.